 The deal Apple brokered was horrendous for Cupertino, however.
 In fact, Radius and Power Computing only had to pay Apple $50 per machine they made.
 Had the plan to increase market share actually worked, then-Apple CEO Michael Spindler thought a million clone Macs would be sold by the end of 1995.

 The plan failed, though.
 Apple CFO Fred Anderson later worked out that the strategy actually cost Apple money.

 Why?
 People chose clone Macs instead of buying the more expensive (and, for Apple, more lucrative) official ones.

 Radius made two contributions to the Mac clone family.
 The System 100, which came in 80 MHz and 110 MHz variations, boasted a modified Power Mac 8100 motherboard in a ridiculously tough tower enclosure.
 The other machine was a lower-end 110 MHz System 81/110, which didn’t come with a Radius video card.

-Radius gets out of Mac clone game
+Radius gets out of Mac clone game quickly

 In the end, Radius fared badly on the clone Mac front.
 It abandoned the project not long after starting.
 These Radius clone Macs — while not especially collectible — remain fun curiosities for those interested in Mac history.